 The general rule of thumb for crankbait fishing is set the hook in a longer sweeping motion and not as violent of a hookset, while keeping the rod tip low to avoid jumps.
 This is mostly due to the small treble hooks, and the potential to come out during a hookset or from the fish getting airborne.

-11. Is catch and release important?
+11. Is Catch and Release Important?

-But over the years, with more and more fishing pressure, most sporting anglers fishing for fish such as bass, walleyes, and muskies have transformed their perception of what angling is all about.
+Catch and release is a very important practice in angling to help sustain a stable fisheries population.
+Government agencies such as the US Fish and Wildlife Service and state bodies set regulations on fish size and quantities an angler is allowed to harvest.
+But over the years, with more and more fishing pressure, most sporting anglers fishing for fish such as bass, walleye, and muskie have transformed their perception of what angling is all about.
 The good news is that catch and release for sport fish is becoming the new normal.
 There is nothing wrong with taking home a fish dinner!
 But the key is to only take what you need.
 We need more fish in lakes and less filling up basement freezers.